Carl Shutt: Playing career

 Shutt's league career started at the relatively late age of 23.
 He was spotted by Howard Wilkinson while playing for Spalding United and enjoyed two relatively successful seasons with Sheffield Wednesday.
 With the manager leaving the club, Shutt joined Bristol City and again had two relatively successful seasons.
 It was not long before Wilkinson recalled him and arranged to swap Bob Taylor and £50,000 to get his man again, on cue for Leeds United's push to promotion.

 Shutt made an instant impact at Leeds with a hat-trick in his first game.
 He became a fans' favourite with tireless running and unwillingness to give up any cause.
 Following promotion and the successful pairing of Lee Chapman and Rod Wallace, Shutt remained a popular figure and was frequently used as a substitute.
 At Leeds he played in fourteen games and scored twice (against Chelsea and Everton) as they won the First Division in 1992, meaning Shutt was eligible for a medal.

 Perhaps the defining moment of Shutt's Leeds career came at the Nou Camp against VfB Stuttgart in 1992, in a replayed European Cup game.
-Within a couple of minutes of coming on as a substitute, he scored the winner with only his second touch.
+Within a couple of minutes of coming on as a substitute, he scored the winner.

 After leaving Leeds in 1993 with more than 100 appearances and 25 goals, he played for Birmingham City and had a very brief spell at Manchester City before settling at Bradford City in 1994.
 In three seasons with the Bantams, Shutt scored 15 goals before moving on to Darlington where again he spent three seasons, scoring nine goals.